UniMath/agda-unimath/src/metric-spaces/limits-sequences-metric-spaces.lagda.md

 of [sequences in metric spaces](metric-spaces.sequences-metric-spaces.md) are [limits](metric-spaces.limits-sequences-premetric-spaces.md) in the underlying [premetric space](metric-spaces.premetric-spaces.md).

-Limits of a sequence in a metric space are unique.
+In a metric space, all limits of a sequence are equal.

 ## Definition